testdrivenio/flask-spa-auth/DRAFT.md

 {/if}
 ```

-Here we map the route to a variable and then load components based on the value of the variable.
+Here we map the route to a variable and then load components based on the variable's value.

 Next, update *src/main.js* like so: